hsyuan/gpdb/README.md

 etc...
 ```

-Creation of a temporary table fails every time it is run with error.
+Creation of a temporary table fails every time when running specific kind of query.
 Bla Bla...
 Try to describe it in 2 or 3 sentences.

 ## Verification
 √:no issue x:same issue above #:different issue ∆: can't reproduce